Koenkk/zigbee2mqtt.io/docs/devices/9CZA-M350ST-Q1A.md

 ---
 title: "ADEO 9CZA-M350ST-Q1A control via MQTT"
-description: "Integrate your ADEO 9CZA-M350ST-Q1A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your ADEO 9CZA-M350ST-Q1A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-12-30T11:31:00Z
 pageClass: device-page
 ---